 Its development varies in different individuals and at different stages in the growth of the adenoma.
 Usually deepest behind, it produces a pouch at this point whose depths cannot always be displayed.
 The larger the gland the deeper will the pouch become.
+The thicker the always be displayed.
+The larger Fig. 158.-Showing that in the normal condition it is not possible to see the prostatic margin and ureter in the same field.

-The thicker the median lobe the further will the window be held away from the edge of the declivity, and the more difficult will it be to explore the recess.
-It has been shown that an acute bend in the prostatic urethra increases the depth of the fossa as seen cystoscopically (page 175).
+median lobe the farther will the window be held away from the edge of the declivity, and the more difficult will it be to explore the recess.
+It has been shown that an acute bend in the prostatic urethra increases the depth of the fossa as seen cystoscopically (page 242).
 On these three factors will depend the extent to which the bladder base is concealed.
 In the least pronounced it can be exposed in its entirety.
-Where the gland is very large the whole of the trigone may disappear from view together with the ureters (Fig. 108).
-Suggestions for uncovering it to some degree have been made on page 178.
+Where the gland is very large the whole of the trigone may disappear from view together with the ureters (Fig. 160).
+Suggestions for uncovering it to some degree have been made on page 245.
 Stones and growths and the mouths of diverticula, etc., may be overlooked when sheltered in this retreat.